Oklahoma City Cargo Spills Truck Accident Attorney

 • Heavy equipment cargo – If you’ve ever seen a large tractor, airplane wing, or another oversized piece of equipment being hauled down the highway, you can probably imagine what would happen if the straps and harnesses were to fail.
 Improper or inadequate straps and safety measures can lead to cargo falling or spilling from a truck.

 • Toxic spills – About the only thing worse than rollover or oversize load trucking accidents is when hazardous chemicals are involved.
-A HAZMAT spill cannot only be dangerous due to the crash, but it can also expose the general public to lethal gasses, highly flammable and combustible products, and deadly corrosives.
+A HAZMAT spill cannot only be dangerous due to the crash, but it can also expose the general public to lethal gases, highly flammable and combustible products, and deadly corrosives.
 These can eat through metal and cause irritation and burns to the eyes and skin, while also causing serious or life-threatening respiratory injuries.

 • Material spills – Even non-hazardous materials can be dangerous.
 A spilled truckload of television sets or tires can prove deadly to those in smaller passenger vehicles, motorcyclists, and even pedestrians if the accident happens in an urban area.